 Addressing underutilization is tricky because your employees are likely performing well with the work they are assigned.
 One of the only ways to identify this untapped potential is to ask your employees.

 Once you understand where your employees are disconnected and what skills or opportunities they want to pursue, you can reorganize your business and adapt your approach to meet those needs and take advantage of all your employees have to offer.

 8. Teams that are closely aligned aren’t collaborating

 As your business evolves and grows, the structure of your departments and the makeup of your teams may no longer be effective.
 For example, do you have teams whose work or goals are closely aligned but they remain siloed?

 Highly efficient and productive companies strategically structure their organizations to foster collaboration and align teams with their overall mission.
-An optimized structure streamlines operations, reduces miscommunication and misalignment across the organization, and creates more opportunities for innovation and growth.
+An optimized structure streamlines operations reduce miscommunication and misalignment across the organization and creates more opportunities for innovation and growth.